 Sofia, especially during the warmer months of the year, never sleeps.
 There are constantly people on the main streets of the city.
 With restaurants serving 24/7 and bars working until sunrise pub-crawling is not hard at all.

 There are also dozens of non stop convenient stores and a few supermarkets, which are also open 24 hours every day, including national holidays.

-This is not a common practise worldwide, but it is a great benefit for late-workers and night owls who have ran our of smokes, forgot to do the groceries or are in a need of a cup of strong espresso or java.
-The other great benefit is that there are various types of pubs and bars: classical Irish pubs, playing Irish folk, Irish punk and Irish rock, rock and metal bars, various places where you can enjoy craft beer from all over the world, countless nightclubs to dance the stress away, cocktail bars to attend to the most demanding of customers, kareoke bars… Everything one can think of.
+This is not a common practice worldwide, but it is a great benefit for late workers and night owls who smoke, forget to buy groceries or need a glass of strong espresso or java.
+The other big benefit is that there are different types of pubs and bars: classic pubs, playing all styles of music, rock and metal bars, different places where you can enjoy craft beer from around the world, countless nightclubs to dance the stress , cocktail bars to take care of the most demanding customers, kareo bars and last but not least strip clubs in Sofia … Everything one can think of.